Mother’s Day is just another day with the people who make us mothers. The reality is, it’s going to be messy.

 Last night, before bed, I read a ScaryMommy blog post, titled “What Moms REALLY Mean When They Say “I Don’t Want Anything for Mother’s Day” that made me crack up.

-Yes, I do that a lot since I am a heavy mom-blog consumer and some of you are incredible blogging comedians.
+Yes, I do that a lot as a heavy mom-blog consumer.
+Some of you are incredible blogging comedians.
+Thank you.

 This morning, watching our kids and drinking fantastic coffee, I was struck by what I really want for Mother’s Day and how appropriate it is to wake up to a Mother’s Day gift during a standard week day.